-Holi, the festival of colours, marks the last full moon in the month of Phalguna in the lunar calendar.
-With Gulal in your hair and the aroma of homemade dishes, the exuberance of Holi is hard to miss.
-Holi is a time when people from all backgrounds come together to chase each other with water guns, splash colour on each other, and dance on the streets.
-It is a festival of joy and merriment, where people are free to express themselves and have fun, without the worry of judgment or prejudice.
-Even though the festival originated in India, it has been adopted around the world as a religious festival.
+Holi, the festival of colours, is a vibrant celebration that marks the last full moon in the month of Phalguna according to the lunar calendar.
+The festival is a time for people from all backgrounds to come together, chase each other with water guns, splash colours, and dance on the streets.
+It is a time to let loose and have fun, without the worry of judgment or prejudice.
+While the festival originated in India, it has been adopted around the world as a religious festival.

-Everyone is sticky in red, blue, yellow, green, and pink on the day of Holi.
-In the morning everyone gathers at Nag Mandir to take part in Holi celebrations as per local traditions.
-Men are chosen to get dressed as the characters from the epic Ramayana.
-On the beats of drums and trumpets, the parade starts moving from one village to the other.
-During these parades, the characters perform fight scenes from the Ramayana while women perform local dances in a circle.
-People in the processions stop at restings points to have locally made Chilta (a bread made out of locally grown buckwheat) and sabzi which is cooked in the open air.
-And as part of this procession, special wine called Phasur is given out for free.
-In short, Holi here is celebrated with a joyful spirit that springs up from the oldest mountain to the newest blade of grass.
+On the day of Holi, everyone gathers at Nag Mandir to take part in the celebrations according to local traditions.
+Men dress up as characters from the epic Ramayana, and the parade moves from one village to the other, with the characters performing fight scenes from the Ramayana and women performing local dances in a circle.
+People stop at rest points to have locally made Chilta (a bread made out of locally grown buckwheat) and sabzi, which is cooked in the open air.
+Special wine called Phasur is given out for free during the procession.